ahawley/mrtorres2/README.md

 ###Thanks
 I would like to thank Justin Dichter for supporting me in my times of need.
 And Mr. Torres for actually supporting me.
+I would also like to thank Kelly for being a genius.
+Thanks for the 117 Kiara!
 \#ThanksJustin

 ###Change Log